smithcs1971/Arduino-Pro-Mini-GPS-Data-Logger/README.md

 ![slide1](https://cloud.githubusercontent.com/assets/16680738/12371287/9c0bcbc4-bc79-11e5-9c2a-b8c752efde74.jpg)

 Studying the movement of wildlife is essential for understanding their biology, role in the ecosystem and other important issues, including the ecology of any disease they may host.
-Over the decades many telemtry devices have been used to study the movement of wildlfe, inlcuding; radio, satellite and most recently GPS.
+Over the decades many telemetry devices have been used to study the movement of wildlfe, inlcuding; radio, satellite and most recently GPS.
 However, this technology is often expensive and beyond the scope of students, citizen scientists and other interested parties.

 In 2014 we developed and deployed a prototype wireless GPS datalogger (http://fritzing.org/projects/wireless-gps-datalogger) on flying-foxes (the worlds largest bats) and gained useful data.